 Create your own electronic devices, program small computers to make games, tools, or interactive knick-knacks, repair broken electronics, investigate robotics, and join the community of makers and tinkerers here at JMU!

 Everyone in the JMU community is welcome and encouraged to use our electronics facilities; however, you must complete a brief training on how to solder safely and must sign a form stating that you'll follow a few basic safety rules before you may do so.
-The easiest way to receive training is by attending one of our workshops!
+The easiest way to receive training is by booking an appointment or attending one of our workshops!

 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.
 You can tell your board what to do by sending a set of instructions to the microcontroller on the board.